A Prefeasibility Study for 3 First Nations Communities

 Aki Energy asked Boke Consulting to conduct a prefeasiblity study of biomass heating systems alternatives for the non-residential buildings on 3 First Nations communities in Manitoba—Dakota Tipi First Nation, Sagkeeng Anicinabe First Nation, and St. Theresa Point First Nation.

-What follows here is a summary of the results of that study.
+What follows here is a brief summary of the results of that study.

 Climate & Biomass Sources